-- Repeatedly acting unreasonably towards a person, which behaviour creates a risk to health and safety. - Acting unreasonably includes victimising, humiliating, intimidating or threatening.
-Reasonable management action that is carried out in a reasonable way is not bullying."
+- Repeatedly acting unreasonably towards a person, which behaviour creates a risk to the safety and to the physical and mental health of an individual or a group of people who are directly targeted.. - Acting unreasonably includes victimising, humiliating, intimidating or threatening.
+Reasonable management action that is carried out in a reasonable way is not bullying.